J-E-J-S/pyminer/README.md

 pyminer 'RNA polymerase III' -kw inhibitor -kw 'TATA box' -kw enzyme -l 100
 ```
 ### Output:
-A .csv will be created in the current working directory storing paper
-with: Date, Title, Score, Keywords.
-Papers will ranked by their
-score which is the sum of keyword appearances in the main text.
+Output forms a .csv file that can be viewed in Excel.
+Papers are automatically ranked by score being the total keyword frequency but can also be ranked by individual keywords or date in Excel.